kushalpandya/Petrichor/README.md

 ### Implementation Overview

-- Built entirely with Swift and SwiftUI for the best macOS integration.
+- Built with Swift and SwiftUI with some parts in AppKit for the best macOS integration.
-- Once folders are added, the app scans them and populates a SQLite database using [GRDB](https://github.com/groue/GRDB.swift/).
+- Once folders containing music files are added, the app scans them, extracts required metadata, and populates the SQLite database.
-- Petrichor does **not** alter your music files, it only reads from the directories you add.
+- The app does **not** alter your music files, it only reads from the directories you add.
-- Tracks searching is powered by [SQLite FTS5](https://www.sqlite.org/fts5.html) with fall-back to in-memory search.
+- Tracks searching is handled by [SQLite FTS5](https://www.sqlite.org/fts5.html).
-- Playback is powered by [AVFoundation](https://developer.apple.com/av-foundation/).
+- Playback is handled by [AVFoundation](https://developer.apple.com/av-foundation/).

 <details>
 <summary>View Database Schema</summary>